Genealogy-valued Feller diffusion: Concepts and main results

 \paragraph{$V$-marked genealogies and $\U^V$} Here and later we will need \emph{marked metric measure spaces} to model populations with types, locations etc.\ taken from some \emph{a priori fixed} complete and separable metric space $(V,r_V)$.
 Then the basic objects are equivalence classes of $V$-\emph{marked} ultrametric measure spaces of the form

 where $(U,r_U)$ is the population equipped with the genealogical distance and $\nu$ is a measure on the Borel-$\sigma$-algebra of $(U,r_U) \otimes (V,r_V)$.
+Note that $r_V$ is then automatically fixed.
+Think here first of a finite or even a probability measure space (later we shall also consider $\sigma$-finite measure spaces).
 The projection of $\nu$ on $U$ will be denoted by $\mu$.
 Often, in fact in all cases we consider here (see \cite{KliemLoehr2015}), there exists a measurable \emph{mark function} $\kappa: U \longrightarrow V$ so that $\nu$ is of the form

-As in the case without marks, the symbol $[ \; \cdot \;]$ in \eqref{e940} denotes an equivalence class of $V$-marked metric measure spaces.
+As in the case without marks, the symbol $[ \; \cdot \;]$ in \eqref{e940} denotes an \emph{equivalence class} of $V$-marked metric measure spaces.
 Here, in the case with mark functions, two spaces $(U \times V, r_U, \nu)$ and $(U' \times V, r_{U'}, \nu')$ are called \emph{equivalent} if there is a measure and a mark preserving isometry $\varphi$, more precisely if there is $\varphi: \supp\mu \rightarrow \supp\mu'$ with $\mu' = \varphi_\ast \mu$ and $\kappa' (\varphi(u), \cdot)= \kappa(u,\cdot)$ for $\mu$ - almost all $u \in U$.
 The space of all equivalence classes of $V$-marked metric measure spaces is denoted by